2000 – 2010

 2005

-Mega city campaign in Arkhangelsk near the Arctic Ocean.
+Mega City Campaign in Arkhangelsk near the Arctic Ocean.
 We ministered to children in prison camps in the Arctic.

 Television ministry expands into Southeast Asia.
 Humanitarian aid was provided to earthquake-ravaged Indonesia and India.